vams-skn/read-this-next/README.md

 Simply enter titles of books you've enjoyed recently and the genre you would like your next read to be - the app uses the Gemini AI model to generate a list of recommended books.

-🏆 This project won the 'super cool awesome' prize!
+🏆 This project won the 'super awesome cool' prize!
 View it [here.](https://devpost.com/software/read-this-next)

 ## Built Using
 - HTML